 Cardiff Bay has changed up considerably since its days as the (in)famous Tiger Bay - the world’s largest coal port which exported 10 million tons of anthracite a year.

 Today there is a huge barrage across the rivers Taff and Ely, creating a 500-acre water park, fringed by ultra-modern marine developments.
-The best (and quickest) way to see it is on a high-speed ride on the RIB Speedboat, which tears across the Bay at speeds nautical experts call ‘like the clappers’.
+The best way to see it is on a boat trip around the bay.
 The barrage itself is a great place to walk (or hire a bicycle, or pedal car), with an outdoor gym and play area half-way along.

 Afternoon - Science